Qwer-TeX/snd-soc-compiled-kernel-objects/README.md

 # snd-soc_kernel_obj
-Please put these modules in "/lib/modules/`uname -r`/kernel/sound/soc/intel/boards"           where `uname -r` is the name command that will output the kernel release name.
+Please put these modules in "/lib/modules/`uname -r`/kernel/sound/soc/intel/boards"           where `uname -r` is the command that will output the kernel release name.

 These Kernel objects are already compiled for you.